10 Easy Essential Oil Perfume Blends Inspired by Famous Perfumes

 This blend echoes the fresh, green notes of Creed Green Irish Tweed.
 Combine 3 drops of Lemon, 2 drops of Peppermint, and 1 drop each of Lavender and Cedarwood EO’s.

 Lemon and Peppermint create a crisp, invigorating top note reminiscent of the cologne’s fresh opening.
-Lavender adds a subtle floral touch, whilst Cedarwood provides a woody base.
+Lavender adds a subtle floral touch, while Cedarwood provides a woody base.

 This combination works well as a refreshing aftershave or body spray.